-- If you enter n, the vxinstall program prompts you for a disk name for each disk on the controller individually, as follows:
+- If you enter n, the vxinstall program prompts you for a disk name for each disk on the disk array individually, as follows:

+'''

-Enter disk name for clt0d0 [<name>,q,?](default: disk01)
+Enter disk name for c1t0d0 [<name>,q,?](default: disk01)

+'''

 - 6. For each disk, respond with the desired disk name and press Return. - 7.
-When all of the disks on the current controller have been named, press Return and repeat step 5 and step 6 for the remaining controllers on your system.
+When all of the disks on the current disk array have been named, press Return and repeat step 5 and step 6 for the remaining controllers on your system.

-When you have completed the vxinstall procedure for all controllers on your system, the vxinstall program displays a summary of the disks designated for initialization (New Disk) or encapsulation (Encapsulate) on each controller, as follows:
+When you have completed the vxinstall procedure for all disk arrays on your system, the vxinstall program displays a summary of the disks designated for initialization (New Disk) or encapsulation (Encapsulate) on each controller, as follows:

-'''

-The following is a summary of your choices.
+''' The following is a summary of your choices.

 c0t5d0 New Disk

 c1t0d0 New Disk

-'''

-'''

-clt1d0 New Disk
+c1t1d0 New Disk

-clt2d0 New Disk
+c1t2d0 New Disk

 c2t2d3 New Disk

 c3t0d0 Encapsulate

 c3t1d0 Encapsulate

 c3t2d0 New Disk

 Is this correct [y,n,q,?] (default: y)

 '''